coastalboundarydynamicsresearchgroup/SonarController/hardware/setupRPi.md

 - The Ethernet wire used for development can be seen at the top left of the board.
 - The RS-485 converter is connected to a USB slot via a short extension cord, since it is too wide to plug directly in.
 - The USB thumb drive is marginally visible in the USB slot under the extension cord.
+- The Real Time Clock (RTC) module is plugged onto the GPIO connector in the lower left, with its battery showing.

 Note the best performance will be achieved using the two USB slots next to the Ethernet jack, since these are USB 3, which are higher speed than the two at the other corner of the board, which are USB 2.
 These two USB 2 slots are perfect for a keyboard and mouse during development.